BLOG

 “Motivated reasoning” is the chop-logic that appears when people pick a conclusion first and go looking for reasons to justify it afterwards.
 For example, commissioners and staff repeatedly reminded each other: “We saw no problems when the barcodes were tested/audited/recounted.
 Therefore, we conclude the system is safe.”

 That’s a textbook case of motivated reasoning.
-People wearing their thinking caps know that hackers don’t avoid any system that worked well during the manufacturer’s demo or the customer’s test.
+People whose brains are engaged know that hackers don’t avoid a system simply because it worked well during the manufacturer’s demo or the customer’s test, that computers do not earn magical immunity from future problems by working well on a previous occasion.

-People who are seeking to build voter confidence know it’s a bad idea to give every questionable voting system one freebie botched election before rejecting it.
+They know it’s a bad idea to give every questionable voting system one freebie botched election before rejecting it.

 Commissioner Mark Thomsen, in particular, took it upon himself to play defense attorney for the vendor.
 He acted insulted that voters had implied the barcoding BMDs are “hackable.”
 But that wasn’t the voters’ point.
 Of course the barcoding BMDs are hackable; all computers are.
 If Thomsen had been listening to understand rather than listening to refute, he would have understood the issue was not “hack-ability,” but that barcodes remove voters’ and officials’ ability to detect hacking.